ASKabalan/nvim-config-2.5/.github/README.md

 nvim
 ```

+By default it used `pyright` as the LSP server for Python.
+You can change it in the [lspconfig.lua](lua/configs/lspconfig.lua).

+Also `conform` uses `yapf` as the default formatter.
+You can change it in the [conform.lua](lua/configs/conform.lua) file.

-## Using C++ / cuda LSP
+#### Using C++ / CUDA LSP

-### Using CMake
+##### Using CMake

-Make sure that you compile with `CMAKE_EXPORT_COMPILE_COMMANDS` option (no need to do it before neovim)
-Then link the generated file in the root directory
+Make sure that you compile with the `CMAKE_EXPORT_COMPILE_COMMANDS` option.
+Then link the generated file in the root directory:

 ```bash
 cmake -S . -B build -DCMAKE_EXPORT_COMPILE_COMMANDS
 ln -s build/compile_commands.json .
 ```

+By default it uses `clangd` as the LSP server and `clang-format` as the formatter.
+You can change it in the [lspconfig.lua](lua/configs/lspconfig.lua) and [conform.lua](lua/configs/conform.lua) files.
-### Using bazel
+### Using Mason

-It has to be done using https://github.com/hedronvision/bazel-compile-commands-extractor
-I haven't been able to do it yet for JAX and XLA

-# Using Copilot

-WIP

-# Using Debuggers

-WIP

-## For Python

-## For C++ and cuda

-## For Jupyter notebook

-Alot of solutions exists, all very difficult to put in place.

-I recommend using https://euporie.readthedocs.io instead
+Mason is a package manager for Neovim that installs LSP servers, formatters, debuggers, etc. It is used to install the necessary tools for the IDE.
+It is actually something that VSCode does terribly and it much easier to do with Neovim.

+To see available packages: `:Mason`

+To install one or more packages: `:MasonInstall <package1> <package2> ...`

+for example if you want to use `Black` as the Python formatter, you first add it to [config.lua](lua/configs/conform.lua) then run `:MasonInstall black`